LLMappworkshop/llmappworkshop.github.io/README.md

-# A-Mobile
+# LLMapp 2025
-International Workshop on Advances in Mobile App Analysis (A-Mobile)
+The 1st International Workshop on LLM App Store Analysis